-The 10th-winningest active coach in NAIA history, Ralph Cole enters his 22nd season as a coach at Shawnee State in 2012.
-In his first 21 seasons at the helm of the softball program, Cole has compiled a career record of 566-283-1, a .631 winning percentage.
+The 10th-winningest active coach in NAIA history, Ralph Cole enters his 23rd season as Shawnee State Head Softball Coach Shawnee State in 2014.
+In his first 22 seasons at the helm of the softball program, Cole has compiled a career record of 599-293-2, a .670 winning percentage.
 Coach Cole is a nine-time recipient of conference Coach of the Year honors.
-The most recent honor came during this past season when he was named MSC Co-Coach of the Year.
+The most recent honor came during the 2011 season he was named MSC Co-Coach of the Year.
 Cole was inducted to the Shawnee State Athletics Hall of Fame in 2005.

 One of the most memorable seasons for Shawnee State Softball came during the 1996 season when Cole guided his team to the 1996 NAIA National finals.
 During that season, the Bears ran off 42 consecutive victories, spanning from March 20 through May 17.
 Up until the 2012 season, that streak ranked as the longest winning streak in the country.
 It now sits second in the record book.
 To get to the finals of the national championship, Cole guided the Bears to victories over No. 1 Oklahoma City and No. 2 Hawaii Pacific in back-to-back games.

 The Bears finished the 1996 season with a 44-4 record, the fifth-best single season winning percentage (.917 winning percentage) in NAIA history.
 The Bears also earned a third national distinction that season as they went 90 games without being shutout from March 19, 1996 through May 8, 1997.
 That is the second-longest streak in NAIA history.